FaziletKosure/react-native-Weather-app/README.md

-# react-native-chat-app
+# react-native-weather-app
-Build a Realtime Chat App in React Native
+Build a Realtime weather App in React Native